 Choose your way to tour - we'll see you backstage!

 "I for one am excited to show you around this home of ours, a true country music showplace.
 I'll see you backstage."

 - BLAKE SHELTON

 OPRY HOUSE 40TH ANNIVERSARY

-2014 marks the 40th Anniversary of the Grand Ole Opry House, the Opry’s permanent home.
-The anniversary celebration continues throughout the year with special events as well as a 40th Anniversary backstage exhibit as a regular stop on Grand Ole Opry House Backstage Tours.
+2014 marked the 40th Anniversary of the Grand Ole Opry House, the Opry’s permanent home.
+The anniversary celebration continues into 2015 with special events as well as a 40th Anniversary backstage exhibit as a regular stop on Grand Ole Opry House Backstage Tours.